 Services that are covered for you What you must pay when you get these services Maximum out-of-pocket amount \$1,500 Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
 Our plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
 There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.
-Acupuncture for chronic low back pain (physician-referred)† Covered services include: • Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: • For the purpose of this benefit, chronic low back pain is defined as: o Lasting 12 weeks or longer. o Nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious disease, etc.). o Not associated with surgery. o Not associated with pregnancy. \$20 per visit An additional eight sessions will be covered for those patients demonstrating an improvement.
-No more than 20 acupuncture treatments may be
+Acupuncture for chronic low back pain (physician-referred)† Covered services include: • Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: • For the purpose of this benefit, chronic low back pain is defined as: o lasting 12 weeks or longer. o nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious disease, etc.); o not associated with surgery; and o not associated with pregnancy.
+An additional eight sessions will be covered for \$20 per visit An additional eight sessions will be covered for those patients demonstrating an improvement.
+No more than 20 acupuncture treatments may be administered annually.
+Treatment must be

-^{}Your cost-sharing for these services or items doesn't apply toward the maximum out-of-pocket amount.
+\Your cost-sharing for these services or items doesn't apply toward the maximum out-of-pocket amount.

-Services that are covered for you What you must pay when you get these services administered annually.
-Treatment must be discontinued if the patient is not improving or is regressing.
+Services that are covered for you What you must pay when you get these services discontinued if the patient is not improving or is regressing.
 Provider requirements: Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act)) may furnish acupuncture in accordance with applicable state requirements.
-Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa)(5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have: A master's or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, • A current, full, active, and unrestricted license to practice acupuncture in a state, territory, or commonwealth (i.e., Puerto Rico) of the United States, or District of Columbia.
+Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa)(5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have: A master's or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, A second fell action and accreticated linears. • A current, full, active, and unrestricted license to practice acupuncture in a state, territory, or commonwealth (i.e., Puerto Rico) of the United States, or District of Columbia.
 Auxiliary personnel furnishing acupuncture must be under the appropriate level of supervision of a physician, PA, or NP/CNS required by regulations at 42 CFR §§ 410.26 and 410.27.
-Alternative care therapies (self-referred) Visit limits (if any) are on a calendar year basis.
-Acupuncture services (up to 12 visits per calendar year) \$20 per visit (If covered, see the Acupuncture Services Rider in the EOC for additional information.)
-Chiropractic services (up to 20 visits per calendar year) \$20 per visit
+Alternative care therapies (self-referred) Acupuncture services (up to 12 visits per calendar year) \$20 per visit (If covered, see the Acupuncture Services Rider in the EOC for additional information.)
+Chiropractic services (up to 20 visits per calendar year) \$20 per visit (If covered, see the Chiropractic Services Rider in the EOC for additional information.)

-^{}Your cost-sharing for these services or items doesn't apply toward the maximum out-of-pocket amount.
+\Your cost-sharing for these services or items doesn't apply toward the maximum out-of-pocket amount.